Call or Email Tracey between 9am & 5.30pm on weekdays

 Mixing different wood tones in one space

 The room above works beautifully with three different types of wood because they are all showing warm undertones.
-The red/yellow undertones allow these woods to work so nicely together.
+The presence of red or yellow undertones allows these woods to blend harmoniously.

 How do I do it?

-• Pay close attention to the undertones of your timbers, which will either be cool (blue- or grey-based) or warm (yellow-, orange- or red-based).
-When combining different timbers, make sure they all share the same undertone.
+Take note of the undertones in your timber selections, which can be categorized as either cool (blue- or grey-based) or warm (yellow-, orange-, or red-based).
+When combining different timber elements, ensure they share the same undertone to maintain visual coherence.

-• Also, pay attention to the pattern of the grains.
-If you have one timber element – say a buffet – with a very pronounced grain, keep the rest of the scheme simple to create balance.
+Additionally, pay attention to the grain patterns.
+If one timber element, such as a buffet, possesses a pronounced grain, it’s advisable to keep the rest of the scheme relatively simple to achieve a sense of balance.

 mid century living room with blue walls